 Try Out Different Things

 Do you have hobbies?
 Are there careers you find interesting?
 Try them out.
 Spend some time volunteering or interning to get a feel of what it's like to actually work in those fields.
-Sometimes, the reality of a job is different from the ideal we hold in our heads, so try out each job first to see if it actually satisfies your personality interests.
+Sometimes, the reality of a job is different from the ideal we hold in our heads, so try out each job first to see if it actually satisfies your career interests.

 Carve Out Time For Self-Reflection